markkhusid/MKDynamics_Website_V2/_build/html/_sources/Sections/Cybersecurity/cybersecurity.md

 # Cybersecurity

-Computer security is an immensely important topic, especially these days.
-The cybersecurity news is full of weekly or even daily stories of a major security breach that affects millions of people.
 In this section, we will discussing and experimenting with various computer security and ethical hacking topics.
 We will also provide brief recaps of cybersecurity talks and conferences attended.

 ::::{grid} 2 2 2 2